Learn about a free citation generator that can automatically generate a book citation and build your reference list in APA format.

 Insert an ellipsis (…) followed by a space.

-Enter the last name and initials of the last author (same format as the others)
+Enter the last name and initials of the final author (same format as above),

 except do not insert a comma after the last initial.
 Only add a period followed by a space.